โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 In any case, at the beginning of the 20th century it was often crossed Rough Collie, which reinforced the resemblance between the two races.

 What is certain is that its small size was the result of the most rational selection work.
-Similar to the “Pony of Shetland”, known for its miniature size, locals gave preference to animals that needed little food, a rare commodity in this difficult region.
+Like the "Shetland pony", known for its miniature size, locals gave preference to animals that needed little food, a rare commodity in this difficult region.

 Although the Shetland Sheepdog it was especially appreciated in its native islands for its qualities of a sheepdog and alert, it was mainly her appearance that got her out of there.
 Visitors to England in the late 19th century were delighted with the small size and texture of the dog's coat.
 Shetland Sheepdog, and soon they wanted to take something home, which they did.
 Soon, some locals decided to start breeding for export, selecting breeders for height and coat.
 More and more individuals set out to conquer Britain and then the rest of the world.
 But, there were neither breed standards nor consultations between the different breeders, so the race developed in directions sometimes very distant from each other.